-Table-2 Showing Mean, SD and t ratio on mental health score of various group of working women
+Table-2 showing Mean, SD and t ratio on mental health score of various group of working women

 N Mean SD t Level of significant

-Nurses 150 156.54 18.40 2.57 0.5
+Nurses 150 156.54 18.40 2.57 .05

-Clerk 150 161.98 15.52 2.57 .05
+Clerk 150 161.98 15.52 2.37 .03

-Nurses 150 156.54 18.40 2.26 0.5
+Nurses 150 156.54 18.40 3.26 .05

-Teachers 150 163.90 20.59 3.26 .05
+Teachers 150 163.90 20.59 3.20 .03

-Clerk 150 161.98 15.52 0.01 NI
+Clerk 150 161.98 15.52 0.01 Ns

-Teachers 150 163.90 20.59 0.91 Ns
+Teachers 150 163.90 20.59 0.91 INS

-The results on mental health among the three comparative group shows that the difference of mental health is found between clerks (M=161.98,SD=15.52) is greater than nurses (M=156.54,SD=18.40).
+The results on mental health among the three comparative group shows that the difference of health found between mental is (M=161.98,SD=15.52) is greater than (M=156.54.SD=18.40).
 It means nurses have poor mental health in comparison to clerk.
 The 't' value 2.57 is found significant at .05 level.
-The difference of mental health is found between teachers (M=163.90, SD=20.59) is greater than nurses (M=156.54,SD=18.40).
+The difference of mental health is found between teachers (M=163.90, SD=20.59) greater than is nurses (M=156.54,SD=18.40).
 It indicates that nurses have poor mental health in comparison to teachers.
 The 't' value 3.26 is found significant at .01 level.
-The difference of mental health is not found between clerks (M=161.98, SD=15.52) and teachers (M=163.90, SD=20.59).
+The difference of mental health is not found between (M=161.98.
+SD=15.52) and teachers (M=163.90, SD=20.59).
 The 't' value 0.91 is not significant.
 Nurses have poor mental health in comparison to other to groups.
 Mostly nurses, in our society come from very poor family background.
 They are satisfied with the economic gains which help them in satisfying the problem of bread and butter though they know in advance that their job is going to be tough, yet they feel problems in their job and consequently their mental health has been found adversely affected due to severe stresses.
 Harsh attitude and night duty are also responsible for their poor mental health.
 O'Neil and others (1985) found that stress in the work environment has a negative impact on the physical and mental health of working women.

 The results of correlation found significant negative .01 level between overall occupational stress and mental health in nurses, r=-0.403, in clerks r=-0.327, in teachers r=-0.506.
 The correlation between various occupation depending upon the nature of work.
 It has been found that occupational stress is negatively related with mental health in working women.
 Which is the highest in teachers with compare to nurse and clerk.
 Teachers are generally more qualified than other two groups.
 They are also having high expectation from the organization.
 School teachers hardly get any opportunities to use their qualification as well as the policy and decision making.
 This might create the feeling of helplessness.
 Several other studies have also reported similar findings.
-Srivastave and Jagdish (1989) reported that employee's perceived occupational stress was negatively correlated with job satisfaction and mental health.
+Srivastave and Jagdish (1989) reported employee's perceived occupational stress negatively correlated with job satisfaction and mental health.
 Rastogi & Kashyap (2001) found significant negative relationship between occupational stress and mental health was found among working women employed in different professions.